AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 ## Learn about projects in Adobe Developer Console

-Descrive what and why we use projects in Adobe Developer console.
+Describe what and why we use projects in Adobe Developer console.

 ## Lean about workspaces in Adobe Developer Console